computational-geophysics-lab/h-mec-ginkgo/README.md

 # H-MECs
 This repository contains the code used for Hydro-Mechanical Earthquake Cycles (H-MECs) simulations.
 It relies on the Ginkgo library, which makes it possible to run the code on CPU and GPU with minimal changes, Nvidia, AMD and Intel are supported GPUs.
-The simulation is based on the follwing paper:
+The theoretical foundation of this simulation is given in:

 Computational Earthquake Physics ETH Zurich, 2022 Dal Zilio, L., Hegyi, B., Behr, W. M., Gerya, T. (2022) Hydro-mechanical earthquake cycles in a poro-visco-elasto-plastic fluid-bearing fault structure DOI: https://doi.org/10.1016/j.tecto.2022.229516

 ## Structure